 \centerline{ Po-Wen Chang, Ivan Esteban, John F.~Beacom, Todd A.~Thompson, Christopher M.~Hirata}

 Here we provide material that is not needed in the main text, but which may help support further developments.
 In most sections here, we assume the burst-outflow case, and thus strong constraints based on the timing of the SN 1987A data.
 First, we show additional $\nu$SI calculations: \Cref{sec:supplemental_constraints} for a larger range of the parameter space and \Cref{sec:supplemental_flavor} for flavor-dependent scenarios.
-Next, we give calculational details for some key results in the main text: \Cref{sec:supplemental_tau} for the optical depth calculation and its input-parameter dependence, \Cref{sec:supplemental_isotropization} for scattering establishing random walks and the optical depth below which decoupling begins, and \Cref{sec:supplemental_energy} for how to take into account the energy dependence of the $\nu$SI cross section.
+Next, we give calculational details for some key results in the main text: \Cref{sec:supplemental_noNuSI} for the basic features of supernova neutrino emission, \Cref{sec:supplemental_tau} for the optical depth calculation and its input-parameter dependence, \Cref{sec:supplemental_isotropization} for scattering establishing random walks and the optical depth below which decoupling begins, and \Cref{sec:supplemental_energy} for how to take into account the energy dependence of the $\nu$SI cross section.
 In \Cref{sec:supplemental_Dirac}, we generalize our results to cover Dirac neutrinos.
-In the last section, \Cref{sec:supplemental_hydro}, we derive the burst outflow and the wind outflow, and we note some important aspects of the latter.
+In the last section, \Cref{sec:supplemental_hydro}, we derive the burst and wind outflow cases from relativistic hydrodynamics, noting some important aspects of the latter case.

 When assuming Majorana neutrinos, we use helicity as a proxy for lepton number, i.e., $\nu$ as a shorthand for left-handed and $\bar{\nu}$ as a shorthand for right-handed.
-This matters because, for resonant scalar production, angular momentum conservation in the center of mass frame requires the initial neutrinos to have the same helicity.
+This matters because, for resonant scalar production, angular momentum conservation in the center-of-momentum (CM) frame requires the initial neutrinos to have the same helicity.
 Thus, resonant scattering takes place for $\nu\text{--}\nu$ or $\bar{\nu}\text{--}\bar{\nu}$ interactions.